How To Prepare and Pack Fragile Items for a Move

 1. Glassware: This includes everything from daily use dishes to precious crystal vases.

 Glassware requires a symphony of precision.
-Begin by lining a sturdy box with a soft layer of packing paper.
-Wrap each glass in a sheet of bubble wrap, securing it with tape, and then nestle them into the box, ensuring they don't touch.
-Use dividers for added security, like creating individual chambers for your crystal chorus to rest.
-The top should be padded with more packing paper, creating a buffer zone that absorbs shocks and keeps your glassware in a harmonious state.
+Line a sturdy box with a soft layer of packing paper.
+Wrap each glass in bubble wrap, secure it with tape, and place them in the box so they don’t touch.
+Use dividers to keep each glass separated in its own compartment.
+Pad the top of the box with more packing paper to absorb shocks and protect the glassware.

 2. Antiques: Old and often irreplaceable, these pieces carry history and value.